Did you know that our lymphatic system has three times more fluid than our arterial system (blood) does? The only thing is, it doesn’t have a pump!

 Over time, this damage can build up metabolic waste in our body’s superficial fascia.
 This can cause tension and restrictions in flow of nutrients and waste products in your skin and muscles.

 During a myofascial release massage the fascia is released from its position of tension.
-The fascia will then return to its natural position.
+The fascia will then return to its natural position and will encourage lymph node drainage.
 This release will be a big help to relieve pain or trauma you are experiencing.
 It will increase both blood and lymphatic flow throughout your body.

 EMedicine Health https://www.emedicinehealth.com/swollen_lymph_glands/article_em.htm#what_are_lymph_nodes Reference* https://www.reference.com/article/purpose-lymphatic-system-62d1c70fc94b8b59?aq=how+to+drain+lymphatic+system&qo=cdpArticles